 It probably makes sense to keep adult children on your policy while there's no extra cost

-There are usually conditions on this, for example, your children cannot be married or in a de facto relationship, they may have to be financially dependent on you and there are restrictions on any income they receive.
+There are usually conditions on this, for example, your children cannot be married or in a de facto relationship, they may have to be financially dependent on you and there are restrictions on how much income they can receive.

 It probably makes sense to keep adult children on your policy while there's no extra cost, but once you have to pay more, it's time to consider if their needs are actually the same as yours.